 When the driver is not fully known, having eyewitness testimony can be vital to your case.
 Someone else could have noticed identifying details about the driver or their vehicle that you didn’t—or they can provide an account of what happens that mirrors your own.

 After your crash, if you can, look for any witnesses you can talk to.
 Get their full name, phone number, and email address.
-Ask if they would be willing to tell police what they saw and help you with your claim.
+Ask if they would be willing to tell the police what they saw and help you with your claim.
 Your car accident lawyer can also reach out to them for more information later.

 Gathering More Evidence of Your Crash